 Most importantly, I listen to my body and notice how I feel after each meal.
 The rhythm of the diet came pretty quickly once I began to realize how good certain foods make me feel at certain points throughout the day.
 And don’t think for a minute that just because you are living with restrictions that you can’t enjoy your favorite dishes, there is almost always a healthy alternative if you look for it.
 Salud!

-For additional healthful recipes, check out the links below!
+For additional healthful recipes, check out:

 Note: PLEASE consult with your doctor before making any changes to your diet or medications.
 The material on this site is provided for educational purposes only, and is not to be used for medical advice, diagnosis or treatment.